JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/README.md

+# Nutritional Monitoring and Tracking System: A software that tracks the nutritional value of food and provides real-time analysis to ensure that people are receiving the appropriate amount of nutrients.

 # Thought Process-thoughts on how this group-project should be planned & developed
 ## 0) Analyse the topic-Zero Hunger, including the meaning & purposes behind Zero Hunger.
 ## 1) Select a title